algolia/algoliasearch-client-go/website/docs/clients/guides/copy-index-to-another-application.md

 ---
-title: Copy or move an index
+title: Copy an index to another application
 ---

 :::caution